Back to series

 Craig Hazen

-Craig Hazen, is the founder and director of the M.A.
+Craig Hazen is the founder and director of the M.A.
 Program in Christian Apologetics and Professor of Comparative Religion and Apologetics at Biola University in Southern California.
 He is a recipient of the Fischer Award, the highest faculty honor at Biola.
 Dr. Hazen is the editor of the philosophy journal, Philosophia Christi.
-He is also the author of numerous articles such as Science Never Fails, The Origins of American Metaphysical Religion and God and the Law.
-In addition to authoring many articles and chapters in books and journals, Dr. Hazen is the author of the The Village Enlightenment in America and Five Sacred Crossings.
+He is the author of The Village Enlightenment in America and Five Sacred Crossings including numerous articles, book chapters and journals.
 He earned both his Ph.D. and his M.A. at the University of California, Santa Barbara.

 COPYRIGHT: This publication is published by C.S.
 Lewis Institute; 8001 Braddock Road, Suite 301; Springfield, VA 22151.
 Portions of the publication may be reproduced for noncommercial, local church or ministry use without prior permission.
 Electronic copies of the PDF files may be duplicated and transmitted via e-mail for personal and church use.
 Articles may not be modified without prior written permission of the Institute.
 For questions, contact the Institute: 703.914.5602 or email us.